CSYE7200-spring2022/csye7200-bigdata-project/README.md

 Application configuration file is `conf/application.conf`

 -   `spark` - all spark related configuration
     - `isLocal` - Boolean.
 Indicate whether Spark session will be run on local
     - `LRModelPath` - String.
 Path where logistic regression's pipeline model is saved
     - `RFModelPath` - String.
 Path where random forest's pipeline model is saved
     - `useCsv` - Boolean.
 Indicate whether we will use processed .csv file as training data input
     - `h5FolderPath` - String.
 If `useCsv` is set to false, all .h5 files under `h5FolderPath` will be used as training data
     - `csvPath` - String.
 Path where the processed .csv file is at.
 Only used if `useCsv` is set to true
+    - `masterIp` - String.
+When running on cluster, the IP address of master node
+    - `executorMem` - String.
+Memory size assigned to Spark on each cluster executor. e.g. '12g'

 ## Libraries